Lich-Corals/Lich-Corals/README.md

 I'm a young developer experimenting with programming languages and development software.
 I mainly use Python, and I'm currently trying to get familiar with Rust.
-My first published project is a [https://github.com/Lich-Corals/linux-file-converter-addon](context-menu file converter) for different Linux file viewers.
+My first published project is a [context-menu file converter](https://github.com/Lich-Corals/linux-file-converter-addon) for different Linux file viewers.

 ### Languages and Tools